neeraj291020/moviesMart/README.md

 # moviesMart
-This Project is Majorly Made With NodeJs , EJS templating , mongoDb
+This Project is Majorly Made With NodeJs ,Express Module, EJS templating , mongoDb